Brill-Noether Existence on Graphs via $\mathbb{R}$-Divisors, Polytopes and Lattices: Introduction

 \rm The study of $\mathbb{R}$-divisors on an algebraic variety is an important topic in the positivity aspects of algebraic geometry, we refer to Lazarsfeld's book \cite[Chapter 1]{Laz04} for more details.
 For both algebraic varieties and graphs, an advantage of $\mathbb{R}$-divisors is that they allow for perturbation arguments.
 Note that the notion of $\mathbb{Q}$-divisor in \cite[Section 1]{GatKer08} (also known as $\mathbb{Q}$-rational divisor in \cite[Subsection 1D]{Bak08}) on a $\mathbb{Q}$-metric graph is different in spirit from $\mathbb{R}$-divisors in this paper: a $\mathbb{Q}$-divisor is a divisor supported at the $\mathbb{Q}$-rational points of the metric graph. \end{remark}

 Let $\mathcal{N}_G$ be the set of non-special divisors on $G$, i.e. divisors of degree $g-1$ and rank minus one.
-We reformulate the existence conjecture for $\mathbb{R}$-divisors on graphs in terms of a lower bound on the covering radius of the set $\mathcal{N}_G$ with respect to a certain family of polytopes $P_{1,\lambda}$.
+In the following, we reformulate the existence conjecture for $\mathbb{R}$-divisors on graphs in terms of a lower bound on the covering radius of the set $\mathcal{N}_G$ with respect to a certain family of polytopes $P_{1,\lambda}$.

 \begin{conjecture} {\rm(\bf{Covering Radius Conjecture})} Let $\lambda \in [1/g,g]$ (recall that $g \geq 1$).
 The covering radius of $\mathcal{N}_G$ with respect to the polytope $P_{1,\lambda}$ is at least $\sqrt{g/\lambda}/n$ where $n$ is the number of vertices of $G$. \end{conjecture}